Dageus/homelab/docs/proxmox/README.md

 ## Scripts

-Just a small disclaimer, when it comes to scripts for Proxmox, 9 times out of 10 the [Community Scripts](https://community-scripts.github.io/ProxmoxVE/) are going to be your best friend.
-I just tried to do it on my own for the experience.

 ### How to add internal network interface with NAT

-It helps freeing up physical networks ip range
+It helps freeing up physical networks ip range by making containers use they own IP range

 Edit the `/etc/network/interfaces` file on the Proxmox host and add this after vmbr0 section: